On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

-In Table~\ref{accuracy}, an accuracy drop of 2.62\% to 12.41\%, 2.56\% to 12.02\%, 0.09\% to 1.66\% is observed when comparing the performance of the QE models with the Identity, Quantized, and Early Exit models, respectively.
+In Table~\ref{accuracy}, an accuracy drop of 2.62\% to 12.41\%, 2.56\% to 12.02\%, 0.09\% to 1.66\% is observed when comparing the performance of the Quantized Early Exit models with the Identity, Quantized, and Early Exit models, respectively.
 These accuracy differences are statistically significant (Wilcoxon Test: p-value = 7.6e$^{-6}$, $\alpha = 0.0125$), with medium effect sizes.
-For applications prioritizing real-time inference in the Edge tier and willing to accept a medium decrease in accuracy compared to the Identity, Quantized, and Early Exit models, the utilization of a hybrid (Quantized + Early Exit) model may be a suitable choice.
+For applications prioritizing real-time inference in the Edge tier and willing to accept a medium decrease in accuracy compared to the Identity, Quantized, and Early Exit models, the utilization of a Hybrid (Quantized Early Exit) model may be a suitable choice.

-\textbf{When comparing QE across the three Monolithic Deployment tiers, the QE models during Edge deployment show 2.63x and 3.89x lower average median inference latency than their deployment in Mobile and Cloud tiers, respectively.}
+\textbf{When comparing Quantized Early Exit across the three monolithic deployment tiers, the Quantized Early Exit models during Edge deployment show 2.63x and 3.89x lower average median inference latency than their deployment in Mobile and Cloud tiers, respectively.}

-The QE models in the Edge tier demonstrate 2.03x to 2.90x lower median inference latency compared to the Mobile tier as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (red box plots), with large effect sizes (Table~\ref{rq5_Quantized_earlyexit_statistical_results}) due to Edge's higher computational resources.
-Among the Edge and Cloud tiers, the QE model's median inference latency under-performs by 1.77x to 7.69x during Cloud deployment for three subjects (i.e., ResNet, ResNext, DUC), along with large effect size (Table~\ref{rq5_Quantized_earlyexit_statistical_results}).
-This is due to the higher impact of large input data sizes of these subjects on the transmission across the restricted edge-cloud network during cloud deployment.
-Conversely, for the FCN subject, the QE model exhibits 1.93x lower median inference latency in the Cloud tier compared to the Edge tier, with a large effect size (Table~\ref{rq5_Quantized_earlyexit_statistical_results}).
-Similarly, this is due to FCN's small input data sizes, leading to lower impact on data transmission across the constrained edge-cloud network during cloud deployment.
+The Quantized Early Exit models in the Edge tier demonstrate 2.03x to 2.90x lower median inference latency compared to the Mobile tier as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (red box plots), with large effect sizes (Table~\ref{rq5_Quantized_earlyexit_statistical_results}) due to Edge's higher computational resources.
+Among the Edge and Cloud tiers, the Quantized Early Exit model's median inference latency under-performs by 1.77x to 7.69x during Cloud deployment for three subjects (i.e., ResNet, ResNext, DUC), along with a large effect size (Table~\ref{rq5_Quantized_earlyexit_statistical_results}).
+This is due to the higher impact of large input data sizes of these subjects on the transmission across the restricted Edge-Cloud network during Cloud deployment.
+Conversely, for the FCN subject, the Quantized Early Exit model exhibits 1.93x lower median inference latency in the Cloud tier compared to the Edge tier, with a large effect size (Table~\ref{rq5_Quantized_earlyexit_statistical_results}).
+Similarly, this is due to FCN's small input data sizes, leading to a lower impact on data transmission across the constrained Edge-Cloud network during Cloud deployment.
 The reasoning behind these findings is similar to and explained briefly in the RQ1 findings (Section~\ref{sec:rq1}).